kubernetes/kubernetes/examples/volumes/scaleio/README.md

   secretRef: sio-secret
   fsType: xfs
 ```
 Note the followings:

-- The `name` attribute is set to `sio-small` .
+- The `name` attribute is set to sio-small .
 It will be referenced later.
-- The `provisioner` attribute is set to `kubernetes.io/scaleio` to trigger the ScaleIO plugin.
-- The use of the `parameters:` section in the yaml for configurations.
 - The `secretRef` attribute matches the name of the Secret object created earlier.

 Next, deploy the storage class file.